Lorentz--Karamata spaces: Introduction

 The paper is structured as follows.
 We first provide the necessary theoretical background in Section~\ref{SP}.
 We then provide the comprehensive treatment of Lorentz--Karamata spaces in Section~\ref{SMR}.

-To be more specific, we first provide in Section~\ref{SSSV} a definition of slowly varying functions and state some of their important properties.
-We then define the Lorentz--Karamata spaces in Section~\ref{SSLK} and prove some of their basic properties.
-In Section~\ref{SSE} the embeddings between Lorentz--Karamata spaces are completely characterised.
+To be more specific, we first define the Lorentz--Karamata spaces in Section~\ref{SSLK} and prove some of their basic properties.
+Section~\ref{SecFF} is then devoted to the description of the fundamental functions of Lorentz--Karamata spaces and the corresponding endpoints.
+In Section~\ref{SBI} we compute the Boyd indices of Lorentz--Karamata spaces.
+In Section~\ref{SSE}, embeddings between Lorentz--Karamata spaces are completely characterised.
 The equivalence of Lorentz--Karamata spaces defined using the non-increasing rearrangement and those defined using the maximal function is studied in Section~\ref{SSQN} where we obtain a complete characterisation.
-In Section~\ref{SSLKAS} we describe the associate spaces of Lorentz--Karamata spaces for most choices of parameters with a notable exemption of one sublimiting case.
+Section~\ref{SecACN} is devoted to characterising which functions in Lorentz--Karamata spaces have absolutely continuous quasinorm.
+In Section~\ref{SSLKAS} we describe the associate spaces of Lorentz--Karamata spaces for all choices of parameters.
 Finally, in Section~\ref{SSBFS} we provide a complete characterisation of the cases when a Lorentz--Karamata space is a Banach function space.

-We would like to emphasize that we make no assumptions on the finiteness of the underlying measure space.
+We would like to emphasize that we do not assume that the measure of the underlying measure space is finite.
+On the contrary, we generally assume it to be infinite as those cases are usually more interesting.
+There are, however, few exceptions to this rule and there we consider also the case of finite measure in order to obtain the most interesting versions of the results.